 - We can encourage students’ civic engagement: urging them to vote and to spread the word to others about the importance of voting.
 Resources include:

-The workshop aimed to provide tools and perspectives for faculty and instructors who feel that they need to say something about the election or current political landscape, but are concerned with exposing their political opinion or excluding students whose political leanings may differ from their own.
+On October 26, 2021 we hosted a workshop and discussion on “Teaching in a Tense Political Climate” The workshop aimed to provide tools and perspectives for faculty and instructors who feel that they need to say something about the election or current political landscape, but are concerned with exposing their political opinion or excluding students whose political leanings may differ from their own.

 Charles Stewart, Kenan Sahin Distinguished Professor of Political Science, explored ways instructors can discuss the election and related topics with students.
 Ray Feller also discussed the impact of the election on students’ well-being and stress.
+Watch the recording below.

 Written by Janet Rankin